-The Minor in Entrepreneurship teaches students in the College of Arts and Sciences the necessary skills to be an entrepreneur.
+The Shuford Program in Entrepreneurship teaches students in the College of Arts and Sciences the necessary skills to be an entrepreneur.
 The program consists of four classes and an internship.
 Successful entrepreneurs serve as professors, directors, advisors, and guest speakers lending their real-world expertise.
-The minor is currently offered in seven tracks: commercial, social, scientific, sports, public health, design and artistic.
+The Shuford Program is currently offered in nine tracks: commercial, social, scientific, sports, public health, design, media, computer science and artistic.

-The Minor is open to undergraduate business majors, but undergraduate business majors should be formally admitted to the Minor in Entrepreneurship before declaring the minor through the Undergraduate Business Program.
+The Shuford Program in Entrepreneurship is open to undergraduate business majors, but undergraduate business majors should be formally admitted to the program before declaring the minor through the Undergraduate Business Program.
 ECON 325, 327, and 393 cannot be counted toward an economics major.
 For details and a the application, see our Apply page.

 "Apart from being one of the most personally rewarding endeavors of my life, the entrepreneurship minor at UNC has allowed me to see the world after college in a different light."
-Ford Eubanks, Alumnus of the Minor in Entrepreneurship
+Ford Eubanks, Alumnus of The Shuford Program in Entrepreneurship